Listing 5 of the best road trips from Queenstown, and detailing the top things to do in each destination!

 1. Queenstown to Mount Cook

 First up on this list of the best road trips from Queenstown is the drive to Mount Cook.
-If you have access to a car, a road trip from Queenstown to Mt Cook is something every tourist should do.
-It will take over 4 hours (it’s 261 km each-way!), without stops but we definitely don’t advise doing that!
+If you have access to a car, a road trip from Queenstown to Mount Cook is something every tourist should do.
+It will take over 4 hours (it’s 261 km each-way!), without stops but we definitely don’t advise not making any stops.
+As there’s so much to see along the way!
+Therefore, it makes sense to spend the night in Mount Cook village otherwise, it will be a very long day!

-As the tallest mountain in the country, a drive to Aoraki Mt Cook will showcase incredible alpine scenery, both during the 4-hour transit, predominantly along the Crown Range Road, and whilst you are at its summit.
+As the tallest mountain in the country, a drive to Aoraki Mt Cook will showcase incredible alpine scenery, both during the 4-hour transit and whilst you are in Mount Cook village.
 My favorite thing to do in Mt Cook is to walk the Hooker Valley Track, which is rated as easy and will take most people 3-hours to complete (return that is!)

-Make sure you pre-book a session at the wonderful Hot Tubs Omarama, which is located along the drive and is the perfect way to unwind after the drive, or a day of hiking, climbing or skiing.
+Make sure you pre-book a session at the wonderful Hot Tubs Omarama, which is located along the drive back to Queenstown.
+This is the perfect way to unwind after the drive or a day of hiking.

 Top Tip: If you’re going to rent a car in Queenstown we highly recommend Discover Cars.
 We tend to always book our rental car through Discover Cars when we’re traveling.
 It is a search engine for rental cars and allows you to filter by price if you’re on a budget or by vehicle type if there’s a specific car you’re after.